cj-wong/sorter-gpm-takeout/README.md

 **This project is not ever intended to modify metadata.
 It is strictly to organize the tracks into separate directories based on album and artist(s).**

+In hindsight, it may have made more sense to only read the MP3 files, since they already contain all the metadata.
+They also may have awkward titles, but with metadata, it's possible to rebuild the structure anyway.
+Maybe this will be a rewrite in the future - involving only the MP3s.

 ## File structure

 When you extract the files from the archives, you will end up with a file structure like this: